lucaslaurent04/aru/tapu/README.md

    code `500`.
 4. **Manage Backup Tokens File:** Manages the `backup_tokens.json` file located at `/home/aru/tapu/backup_tokens.json`:
     - Opens the file and acquires an exclusive lock to prevent concurrent access.
-    - Reads the file content and decodes it as JSON.
+    - Read the file content and decode it as JSON.
-    - Adds the newly created backup token to the list of tokens.
+    - Add the newly created backup token to the list of tokens.
     - Encodes the updated content back to JSON and writes it to the file, truncating the file first to ensure it is properly updated.
     - Releases the lock and closes the file.